MaryamAdmz/CapstoneProject/README.md

 - Hyperparameter tuning: RandomizedSearchCV was used to optimize key model parameters such as the number of neighbors, depth, and learning rate to improve generalization and reduce overfitting.

+These improvements collectively led to more balanced and accurate predictions across all three target classes.

 Results before hyperparameter tuning
 |Model Name           |Train Accuracy   | Test Accuracy  | Train Time(s) |
 |---------------------|:----------------|:---------------|:--------------|